ray-project/ray/doc/source/cross-language.rst

 Cross-language programming
 ==============

-This page will cover some more cross language examples of using Ray's flexible programming model.
+This page will show you how to use Ray's cross-language programming feature.

 Python calling Java
 -------------------